jolynch/website/content/projects.md

   detects GC spirals of death.
 * [`Priam`](https://github.com/Netflix/Priam) distributed sidecar for Apache
   Cassandra.
 I work on this at Netflix, improving operability of Cassandra.
+* [`pinch`](https://github.com/jolynch/pinch) toolkit for compressing, hashing
+  and moving data around as fast as you can around a network.
+This is just a docker container with all of my favorite data compression and validation tools built in (e.g. `zstd`, `lz4`, `xxhash` etc ...) and soon some helpers for moving large datasets to and from S3.

 Debugging / Performance Analysis